zeeshanali/Online-Help/docs/Upgrade_Guide/Upgrade_EE-3.1-el7_to_LU-LTS-el7.md

     ```

 1. The installation program will detect that there is a previous installation and will run the upgrade process.
-1. When the upgrade is complete, connect to the Intel® Manager for Lustre\* service using a web browser and verify that the upgraded version has been installed and is running.
-Intel® Manager for Lustre\* Agents running version EE 3.1 will still be able to communicate with the new version of the manager service.
-If the Intel® Manager for Lustre\* manager browser window was left open during the upgrade process, the window must be reloaded with a hard refresh: hold the control key (Windows/Linux) or shift key (Mac) and hit the reload button.
+1. When the upgrade is complete, connect to the Integrated Manager for Lustre\* service using a web browser and verify that the upgraded version has been installed and is running.
+Integrated Manager for Lustre\* Agents running version EE 3.1 will still be able to communicate with the new version of the manager service.
+If the Integrated Manager for Lustre\* manager browser window was left open during the upgrade process, the window must be reloaded with a hard refresh: hold the control key (Windows/Linux) or shift key (Mac) and hit the reload button.
 Alternatively, close the window or tab and open a fresh copy of the page.

 ### Create Local Repositories for the Lustre\* Packages

-The Intel® Manager for Lustre\* distribution does not include Lustre\* software packages.
+The Integrated Manager for Lustre\* distribution does not include Lustre\* software packages.
 These need to be acquired separately from the Lustre\* project's download server.
 The following instructions will establish the manager node as a YUM repository server for the network.
-The Intel® Manager for Lustre\* server is automatically configured as a web server, so it is a convenient location for the repository mirrors.
+The Integrated Manager for Lustre\* server is automatically configured as a web server, so it is a convenient location for the repository mirrors.

 An alternative strategy is to copy the repository definition from step 1 directly onto each Lustre\* server and client (saving the file in `/etc/yum.repos.d` on each node), and skip the other steps that follow.
 This avoids creating a local repository on the manager node, and uses the Lustre\* download servers directly to download packages.